mradensky/marissaradensky/index.md

 Hi!
-I'm a fourth-year computer science PhD student at the University of Washington advised by [Dan Weld](https://www.cs.washington.edu/people/faculty/weld).
-My research interests are in human-AI interaction and explainable AI.
+I'm a fifth-year computer science PhD student at the University of Washington advised by [Dan Weld](https://www.cs.washington.edu/people/faculty/weld).
+My research interests are in human-AI interaction and AI transparency.
 More specifically, I enjoy investigating methods to help people more appropriately rely upon and trust intelligent systems as well as work within the limits of these systems.

 Email: radensky@cs.washington.edu